-On all journeys, the rider and pillion passenger on a motorcycle, scooter or moped must wear a protective helmet.
+On all journeys, the rider and pillion passenger on a motorcycle, scooter, moped or motor quadricycle, also called quadbike, must wear a protective helmet.
 This does not apply to a follower of the Sikh religion while wearing a turban.
 Helmets must comply with the regulations and they must be fastened securely.
-Riders and passengers of motor tricycles and quadricycles, also called quad bikes, should also wear a protective helmet.
+Riders and passengers of motor tricycles should also wear a protective helmet.
 Before each journey check that your helmet visor is clean and in good condition.

 Laws MC(PH)R (as amended) reg 2 & RTO 1995 Arts 27 & 28

 It is also advisable to wear eye protectors, which must comply with the Regulations.
 Scratched or poorly fitting eye protectors can limit your view when riding, particularly in bright sunshine and the hours of darkness.
 Consider wearing ear protectors.
 Strong boots, gloves and suitable clothing may help to protect you if you are involved in a collision.

 Laws MC(EP)R (as amended) reg 2 & RTO 1995 Art 29

 You must not carry more than one pillion passenger, who must sit astride the machine on a proper seat.
 They should face forward with both feet on the footrests.
 You must not carry a pillion passenger unless your motorcycle is designed to do so.
 Provisional licence holders must not carry a pillion passenger.